Responsible Sourcing Approach

 The LCA we conducted will inform ongoing development of RBI’s responsible sourcing strategy, where we will initially focus on emissions reduction.
 This analysis is a useful input in the development of our target for GHG emissions reduction, and for our future work to develop strategies related to water and food waste management.

-Embedding Sustainability Into Our Procurement Practices
+Embedding Sustainability into Our Procurement Practices

 The outcome of this assessment showed that we had the opportunity to embed sustainability further into our procurement practices, so we developed a three-phase approach to help us achieve this: